Free AI Tools for Excel to Help You Save Time

 The ChatGPT Excel plugin connects conversational AI directly with spreadsheets.
 You describe what you want in plain English, and it writes or fixes formulas automatically.
 It is especially helpful for users confused by nested functions and lookup formulas.
 Many beginners use it as an AI tool for Excel because it teaches while completing the task.
 Daily reporting and homework sheets become easier without memorising Excel syntax.

-Best for: Beginners and students who struggle with nested formulas or complex functions.
+Suitable for: Beginners and students who struggle with nested formulas or complex functions.
 Ideal for anyone who wants to learn Excel while automating tasks in plain English.

 • Formula generation: Writes formulas directly from user instructions, so users don't need to memorise functions.
 Helpful for tasks like SUMIF, VLOOKUP, and conditional calculations.